 For me personally, Gears of War 1, 2 and 3 (the ‘original trilogy’) are video games with fantastic campaigns (Gears of War: Judgement…..you’re decent but not as good as the games in the main saga).
 Within these games, the continuous story-line was engaging, the characters were really likeable, the weapons were varied and the gameplay was very unique to other shooters.
 All of this made Gears of War standout as one of the elite shooters in the video games industry.
 Moreover, the games in the main saga (sorry Judgement!) got progressively better both with storytelling, graphics and gameplay.

-Expectations and Views on Gears of War 4
+My Expectation and Thoughts on Gears of War 4

 Sound familiar to what a certain film did in December 2015?